 The focus of this suite was an election designed to conform to an Open Primary election with focus on validating primary presidential delegation nominations, N of M voting, Partisan offices, Non-Partisan Offices, Ballot Formatting, precincts and split precincts, as well as Tally and Reporting functionality.

-This test covered Verity User Management, Verity Election Management, Verity Desktop, Verity Data, Verity Build, Verity Print, Touch Writer, Verity Scan with optional modem, Verity Relay, Verity Central as well as Verity Count.
+This test covered Verity Election Management, Verity Data, Verity Build, Verity Scan, Verity Central as well as Verity Count.
 Vote counts were accumulated from both Verity Central and Verity Scan into Verity Count.